ZacSadan/my-holiday-emoji/README.md

 - detect the current user country from the user TimeZone (Javascript)
 - fetch all country holidays
 - find today's ( or next few days ) holidays ( in english only )
-- match relevant emojis for these holidays
+- match relevant emojis for these holidays ( using the my-holiday-emoji.re.js file )
 - "draw" the relevat emojis on user HTML page ( usually login page )
+- user engemenmet goes up ! 😊

 **Integration Example:**
 ```
 import ct from "https://cdn.jsdelivr.net/npm/countries-and-timezones@3.8.0/+esm";